Myriad-Dreamin/shiroa/github-pages/docs/cli/init.typ

 #show: book-page.with(title: "CLI Init Command")

 The `init` command will try to initialize your book to build your book successfully by default.
-It is hence including all of the #cross-link("/cli/build.typ")[options] from `build` command.
+This also means that all of the #cross-link("/cli/build.typ")[options] from `build` command are available for `init` command.

 For instance, Initialize a book to the directory `my-book`: